15 Green Kitchen Cabinets That Aren’t All Sage

 The Art Deco–Inspired One

-Jessica Brigham was on a mission to restore her kitchen’s 1930s spunk as a part of the One Room Challenge.
+Jessica Brigham was on a mission to restore her kitchen’s 1930s spunk as part of the One Room Challenge.
 Jewel-tone cabinets and glitzy globe light fixtures accomplish just that.

 The Teeny-Tiny One